jpsoondev/AppDev/README.md

 4. Keanu Reeves’ dedication to realism in stunts

 Favorite Quotes:
-Highlight: “John Wick isn’t exactly the boogeyman. ==He’s the one you send to kill the boogeyman==.”
+Highlight: John Wick isn’t exactly the boogeyman. ==He’s the one you send to kill the boogeyman==

-CodeBlock: $ hurt_dog.sh
-           > Warning: You have made a terrible mistake.
+{
+  "firstName": "John",
+  "lastName": "Wick",
+  "age": 40
+}